sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 **allowOrgsMap**

   Restricts sign-ups and new logins to members of the listed teams or subteams mapped to the organizations they belong to.
 If empty or unset, no restrictions will be applied.

-  If combined with `"allowSignup": true`, only members of the allowed teams can create their accounts in Sourcegraph via GitHub authentication.
+  When combined with `"allowSignup": true`, only members of the allowed teams can create their accounts in Sourcegraph via GitHub authentication.

-  When set with `"allowSignup": false` or unset, an admim should first create the user account so that the user can login with GitHub.
+  If set with `"allowSignup": false` or if `allowSignup` is unset, an admim should first create the new users accounts so that they can login with GitHub.

+  In case both `allowOrgs` and `allowOrgsMap` filters are configured, org membership (`allowOrgs`) will be checked first.
+Only if the user doesn't belong to any of the listed organizations then team membership (`allowOrgsMap`) will be checked.

   Note that subteams inheritance is not supported — the name of child teams (subteams) should be informed so their members can be granted access to Sourcegraph.

   ```json
     {